TEMPORARY Virtual Hearing Links During Microsoft Teams Outage https://www.sdcourt.ca.gov/virtualhearings

 "Working to Make Things Better"

-The Juvenile Justice Commission of San Diego County is a state-mandated, court-appointed citizens' commission.
-Its purpose is to inquire into the administration of juvenile court law in San Diego County, to provide leadership for citizen action and to promote an effective juvenile justice system operated in an environment of credibility, dignity, fairness and respect for the youth of San Diego County.
+The Juvenile Justice Commission (JJC) is a state-mandated, court-appointed citizens’ commission.
+Its primary purpose is to annually inspect all publicly administered juvenile institutions and any jail lockup within the County that is used for the confinement of any minor for more than 24 hours.
+The JJC may also inquire into the administration of juvenile court law in San Diego County to promote an effective juvenile justice system operated in an environment of credibility, dignity, fairness, and respect for the youth of San Diego County.

 Quarterly Public Meetings

-At the public meeting justice, health, and welfare agencies provide updates to the Commission.
+At the public meeting, justice, health, and welfare agencies provide updates to the Commission.
 The Commission also accepts public comment at the beginning of the quarterly meetings.
-Persons wishing to share comment with the Commission can let staff know before the meeting starts or you can submit your comments electronically to [email protected].
+Persons wishing to share comment with the Commission can let staff know before the meeting starts or you can submit your comments electronically.

 JJC – Policy on Public Comment